-If circumstances prevent the administering of a substitute task the Head Teacher may give approval for an estimate mark to be given.
-An estimate is based on the marks the student is awarded in all other assessment tasks for that course.
+If an Illness/misadventure is approved and it's impractical to administer a catch up task and/or it is more than 5 school days after the original due date an estimate mark is given.
+An estimate is based on the marks the student is awarded in all other assessments tasks for that course.
 Final marks will be calculated at the completion of all assessment tasks.

-Failure to submit assessment tasks totalling 50% or more of the final course assessment will require the Principal to certify that the course has not been studied satisfactorily.
+Failure to submit assessment tasks totaling 50% or more of the final course assessment will require the Principal to certify that the course has not been studied satisfactorily.
 This can have implications regarding the student's eligibility for a Record of School Achievement (ROSA).